microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgIdentityB2XUserFlowLanguage.md

 `BODYPARAMETER <IMicrosoftGraphUserFlowLanguageConfiguration>`: userFlowLanguageConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the default content to display in a user flow for a specified language.
-This collection does not allow any kind of modification.
+This collection doesn't allow any kind of modification.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The language name to display.
 This property is read-only.
   - `[IsEnabled <Boolean?>]`: Indicates whether the language is enabled within the user flow.
   - `[OverridesPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the overrides messages to display in a user flow for a specified language.
-This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
+This collection only allows you to modify the content of the page, any other modification isn't allowed (creation or deletion of pages).

 `DEFAULTPAGES <IMicrosoftGraphUserFlowLanguagePage[]>`: Collection of pages with the default content to display in a user flow for a specified language.
-This collection does not allow any kind of modification.
+This collection doesn't allow any kind of modification.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.

 `INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter